hknutsen/dev/docs/git.md

 $ git config --global init.defaultBranch main
 ```

-### Merge on pull
+### Rebase on pull

-When pulling, you must specify how to reconcile diverging branches:

-- Rebase the current branch on top of the upstream branch.
-- Merge the upstream branch into the current branch.
+Rebase the current branch on top of the upstream branch after fetching.
+If there is a remote-tracking branch corresponding to the upstream branch and the upstream branch was rebased since last fetched, the rebase uses that information to avoid rebasing non-local changes.

-Rebase is a potentially dangerous operation; do **not** use it unless you understand the implications.

-To merge by default, run the following command:

 ```
-$ git config --global pull.rebase false
+$ git config --global pull.rebase true
 ```

 ### Prune on fetch